 Advantages

-- Helps to track website traffic and visitor behaviour more accurately by using custom URLs
+• Helps to track website traffic and visitor behavior more accurately by using custom URLs

-- Provides more control over how the website is presented to users and enables customisation based on user preferences
+• Provides more control over how the website is presented to users and enables customization based on user preferences

 Disadvantages